Aveen28/insr_blog/blog.md

 - **Artificial dissipation or dispersion**
 - **High computational cost** at fine resolution

-This motivates our search for a mesh‑free spatial representation—enter INSR in the next section.
+This motivates our search for a mesh‑free spatial representation enter INSR in the next section.

 ---